Get a property report and suburb profile for any property in Wollongong

 Wollongong rental market trends

-The rental market in Wollongong has shown stability for houses, with no change in rents over the past year, maintaining at $600 per week.
-However, unit rents have experienced a 9.1% increase, also reaching $600 per week.
+The rental market in Wollongong has shown mixed trends, with house rents remaining stable at $600 per week, while unit rents have increased by 12.7% to $620 per week.
 This indicates a growing demand for units, making Wollongong an attractive option for renters seeking affordability and convenience in a vibrant coastal city.

 Suburbs near Wollongong